m4hmw4ddy2-lgtm/goldstone-book/notes/dramatis_personae.md

 ---

-### Robert Gouldstone
+### Robert Gouldstone (b.
+7 January 1855)
+Baptised St Michael's, Great Sampford, father Thomas, mother Emily (D/P 289/1/13, p.95 — confirmed 30 July 2026).
 William's eldest brother.
 At trial: confirmed family hid knives and razors from mother.
 Confirmed William's suicidal statements and complaints of head pains.
+Key witness for the unresolved Chapter 3 blocker on the Finchingfield blacksmith partnership with William — his own testimony dates it to "six to eight years" before the September 1883 trial (c.1875–77), which would put Robert at about 20–22, consistent with his account.

 ---

-### Emily Gouldstone (b. c.1852)
+### Emily Gouldstone (b.
+5 March 1854)
+Baptised St Michael's, Great Sampford, father Thomas, mother Emily — middle name "Willett" per two independent transcriptions of the same record, both misreadings ("Millett," "Wilett"); a third independent instance of the same M/W error already flagged in the 1911 census index ("Nillett").
+Birth year corrected 30 July 2026 from an earlier census-derived estimate of c.1852.
 William's sister.
 In service in London at time of trial.
 Brief evidence about mother's suicide attempts.

 ---